Détail du CWE-525

 Protect information stored in cache.

-Use a restrictive caching policy for forms and web pages that potentially contain sensitive information.
+Use a restrictive caching policy for forms and web pages that potentially contain sensitive information, such as "no-cache" in the Cache-Control header.

 Phases : Architecture and Design